BobDotCom/capture-the-wu-writeups/osint/hidden_in_plain_sight.md

 ## Attempt
 We searched all of WSU's domains for anything relating to Joseph Homer Parker and searched all of google using filters like "filetype:txt" and "intext:'Joseph Homer Parker'".

+Also looked for anything on the wsu website that contained Joseph

 ## Flag
 Unknown